Accounting Career and Degree Guide

 What is the job growth for the field?

-The BLS states that the employment of accountants is expected to grow 10 percent through 2026, which is faster than average for all occupations.
+The BLS states that the employment of accountants is expected to grow 4% through 2029, which is right in line with the national average for all occupations.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 How much competition will I face for a job?